 Instead: The off-season and shoulder season months of March, April, and early May and October and November see the mildest temperatures and the lowest prices.
 Flights from Athens to Santorini on a budget airline such as Ryanair reach 123 euros (or about $139 USD) in July but are only 53 euros (or $60 USD) in October.

 The most popular town on Santorini — with iconic blue and white churches and the best sunset perches on the island — is the most expensive (and crowded).
-Bottom line: If you want a room with a view, you’re going to pay big for it.
-An average price in Oia could top $289 per night in the off-season (think sweeping views of the volcano and infinity pool at Nostos Apartments in October, for example).
+So, if you want a room with a view, you’re going to pay big for it.

-Instead: Stay in the central, less commercialized capital town of Fira, where you can easily take a 25-minute bus ride over to Oia to catch the sun set before heading back for the town’s lively nightlife scene.
-We recommend Kykladonisia (about $50 per night for a single ensuite room in October), where you still get sweeping views at the outdoor eating area.
-Or, stay on the opposite end of the island in the southern town of Perissa, where you can access a black sand beach and plenty of budget hotel and hostel options as little as 25 dollars per night (three-star Anny Studios Perissa Beach, for example, is $28 per night in October; plus it has a pool and gets you close to the beach).
+Instead: Stay in the capital town of Fira, where you can easily take a 25-minute bus ride over to Oia to catch the sunset before heading back for the town’s lively nightlife scene.
+Alternatively, stay on the opposite end of the island in the southern town of Perissa, where you can access a black sand beach and plenty of budget hotel and hostel options.

-Sure, the most jaw-dropping views are from the cliffs, but the restaurants here will charge you about 30 percent more than inland restaurants.
-By all means, splurge at a picture-perfect restaurant overlooking the caldera, say Ambrosia Restaurant in Oia, but be aware that it’s going to be pricey.
+Sure, the most jaw-dropping views are from the cliffs, but the restaurants here will charge around 30% more than inland restaurants.

 Instead: For a more authentic and less expensive meal, head inland.
-The family-run Tzanakis Tavern, in Megalochori for example, has traditional Greek moussaka, grape leaves, and fresh-caught fish at reasonable prices; Falafeland in Fira is good for Mediterranean fast food, such as gyros, on the go.
+For example, the family-run Tavern Tzanakis in Megalochor serves up traditional Greek moussaka, grape leaves, and fresh-caught fish at a reasonable price.
+Falafeland in Fira is another great option for grab-and-go gyros.
 When in doubt, go where the locals go.

-If you want to save money, we recommend only paying for private tours that would otherwise be difficult to organize yourself: A half-day tour of the island’s wineries (around $113 USD with Santorini Day Tours), for example, or a three-hour excursion to the caldera with a dip in the hot springs (still relatively inexpensive at $22 USD per person through Santorini Excursions).
+If you want to save money, we recommend only paying for private tours that would otherwise be difficult to organize yourself, like a half-day tour of the island’s wineries (around $137 USD with Santorini Day Tours).

-Instead: Do it yourself.
-A two-euro bus ride is all it takes to access the island's Black Beach in Perissa, the Red Beach, and neighboring Minoan ruins of Akrotiri, and the sun-kissed village of Oia and explore at your own pace.
+Instead: Do it yourself!
+A two-euro bus ride is all it takes to access the island's beautiful beaches, the Minoan ruins of Akrotiri, and the sun-kissed village of Oia.